Let me shout at your screen for a sec…

 - Learn difficult subjects and/or skills fast—a huge asset in this new economy

-- Start your own learning projects that accelerate your career
+- Start personal learning projects that accelerate your career

 - Rapidly become more knowledgeable than everyone else

-Now, if you’re a student who wants to know how the brain learns and remembers information, I highly suggest you start with Learning How to Learn first.
+If you’re a student who wants to know how the brain learns and remembers information and do NOT have any background with effective study strategies, I suggest you start with Learning How to Learn first.

-Otherwise, if you just have personal learning projects, then Ultralearning will be your best bet.
+If you only have personal learning projects — for example, learning a new programming language to transition to a new career — then Ultralearning will be your best bet.

 Here’s the table of contents for faster navigation: